Parth06102006/lingo-chat-flow/README.md

 ### State Management & Data
 - **TanStack Query** - Powerful data fetching and caching
 - **React Router** - Client-side routing
-- **Supabase** - Backend-as-a-Service for authentication
 - **Axios** - HTTP client for API communication

 ### Document Processing
 - **React PDF** - PDF rendering and viewer component
-- **Google Generative AI** - AI-powered chat and analysis
-- **Google Translate API** - Real-time translation services

 ### Development Tools
 - **ESLint** - Code linting and formatting
 - **PostCSS** - CSS processing and optimization
 - **Autoprefixer** - CSS vendor prefixing

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-### Development Process

-1. **Fork** the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. **Commit** your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a **Pull Request**

-### Code Standards

-- Follow TypeScript best practices
-- Use ESLint configuration for code quality
-- Maintain component organization in the `src/components` directory
-- Add proper TypeScript types for all data structures

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author